jjasper2k/meal-calorie-predictor/README.md

-# meal-calorie-predictor
+# Project: Food Image Analysis for Nutritional Estimation
 The goal of this program is to analyze the nutritional value of a meal based on a photo.

-The program inputs a user photo of a plate of foode, analyzes the specific content of the plate, and estimates the calorie count and nutritional value (carbs, proteins, fats, vitamins, minerals) of the meal.
+By leveraging computer vision models, the program can classify food, segment it by type, and estimate nutritional components, including calorie count, carbs, proteins, fats, vitamins, and minerals.

+# Features
-V1: Classifying Food from Photo
+- V1: Classifying Food from Photo
+Classifies the food in the image into one of 101 predefined categories.

-V2: Segmenting food images by type of food, then classifying each type
+- V2: Segmenting Food Images (Future Direction) Segments the image by types of food, then classifies each segment to provide more granular insights.

-V3: Portion Approximation of each food, calculation of nutrient contents
+- V3: Portion Approximation & Nutrient Calculation (Future Direction)
+Estimates the portion size of each food type in the image and calculates the nutritional contents, including calories, carbs, proteins, fats, vitamins, and minerals.

+# Files Overview
+- foodimage-classification_training.ipynb:
+A Jupyter notebook used to train the computer vision classification model for 101 different food types/classes.

+- classify-image-backend.py:
+The backend script for an HTML interface that allows users to upload a food image.
+The program returns a classification label for the food type.
+Associated Frontend: templates/classify-index.html

+- segment-and-classify-backend.py:
+The backend script for an HTML interface where users can upload an image.
+The program segments the image by different food types and classifies each segment.
+Associated Frontend: templates/segment-and-classify-index.html

+- segment-and-classify.ipynb:
+A Jupyter notebook used for segmenting food images into different types and returning the classification labels for each segment.

+- Checkpoints Folder:
+Contains the .pth files that were generated during the training process.
+These are the saved model states used for inference.